Massage Therapy CEs | Massage Concepts and Techniques

 Anatomy Fascial Lines

 Massage Therapy CEs earned with this course: 25

 Classification of CEs: Cognitive (concepts related to massage therapy but not a specific hands-on modality).
 "General" for CE Broker purposes.

-- Test only: If you already have the course textbook, or prefer to receive it in an electronic version (such as on a kindle device), you can purchase an e-version through the bookseller of your choice.
+- Test only: Once you already have the course textbook, or prefer to receive it in an electronic version (such as on a kindle device), you can purchase an e-version through the bookseller of your choice.
 Then you can enroll for the online test (only, without receiving the printed book) for $129.
 Nothing will be mailed to you.
 The "test only" is just that, the test only.
 There is no separate course materials from us beyond the test.
-(You will have the online access code with the textbook where you can access the text publisher's online materials.)
 We can email you a study guide at your request.
 When you log in to access the course through our site, all you will be able to access is the online test.
-The publisher's online materials are located on their website (see textbook for details), not on our website.
+The publisher's online materials are located on their website (see your textbook for details), not on our website.

 Testing: You can complete your test online, and instantly print your certificate upon completion.
 To see how our online testing works, we invite you to take our free sample course.

 CE Broker Reporting: Institute of Somatic Therapy will automatically report your hours to CE Broker in applicable states ONLY IF you have provided your license number in your online account with us.
 You can verify your license information by logging on to our website, and reviewing your account information.
 If your license is not shown there, please select “edit” to include it.